rasmus-kirk/halo-accumulation/report/report.md

 ### Proof Systems

-In an Interactive Proof System we have two Interactive Turing machines the computationally unbounded Prover, P, and the polynomially time bounded Verifier, V. The Prover tries to convince the Verifier of a statement $x \in L$ language $L \subset \mathbb{B}^*$ in NP.
+In an Interactive Proof System we have two Interactive Turing machines the computationally unbounded Prover, P, and the polynomally time bounded Verifier, V. The Prover tries to convince the Verifier of a statement
+$x \in L$ language $L$ in NP.
 The following properties must be true:

 - Completeness: $\forall P \in ITM, x\in L \implies Pr[V_{out} = \bot] \leq \epsilon(x)$